Skip to content

 Application Logger → ZMQ Transport → Message Bus (5555/5556) → Log Consumer → Database

 Current Implementation: 1.
 Logger creates LogEntry protobuf message 2.
 ZMQ Transport sends to message bus on logs.* topics 3.
 Message Bus Broker routes to subscriber port 5556 4.
-Log Consumer processes and inserts to encrypted database
+Log Consumer processes and pushes to Loki

 Implementation ✅